 The conversation ranged from running a bookstore during a pandemic and notable upcoming book recommendations to Straub's glitter jacket, Patchett's elastic pregnancy cocktail dress, and White's fancy blue tripartite French stove visible in the background.

 The session was a Book Fair fundraiser and so had extra production values—video tours of the bookstores, a sequence of fans reading favorite passages, pre-recorded questions for the authors, live looks at a watch party.
-If a replay is available, we'll post the link.
-You'll enjoy it!

 Sunday, Nov.
 15, 2020, 4:00 PM